Loubrains/FuzzyMatcher/README.md

 # To do

-### Functionality:

 - Implement the ability to switch back to multi from single categorization mode - spit warning "can't go back"
 - Enable sorting results by different dimensions.
 - Enable passing in a list of category names
-- Consider handling various formats of missing data (e.g., from Q, Excel, SPSS).
-- Address UI enhancement ideas, such as a box that always shows 'Uncategorized' responses, tooltips and button sizing.
+- Enhance UI, such as creating a box that always shows 'Uncategorized' responses, as well as tooltips and button sizing.

-### Future:

 - Explore the possibility of an auto mode for automated matching and categorization.
-- Write documentation for maintenance.
 - Implement better exception handling, write more unit tests and more in-depth debug logging

 ## Author